Sync Bio

 Scaling

-We provide racks for stacking 3+ boxes vertically, allowing 20+ boxes to operate in a small lab.
+The boxes can be mounted on racks, stacking 3+ boxes vertically, allowing 20+ boxes to operate in a small lab.
 The boxes have the ability to transfer plates from box to box.
-We also provide hardware for moving plates to and from third-party lab equipment.
+We also have hardware for moving plates to and from third-party lab equipment.

 Partnerships